MS-GPS-Hackathons/AI-Adoption-Workshop/wds/contoso-health-customer-story.md

 - Centralized management and governance of AI model deployment, versioning, and lifecycle.
 - Clear visibility into model usage, performance, and compliance status.
 - Mechanisms to restrict unauthorized access or deployment of unapproved AI models.

-### AI Use Cases

-Contoso Health has identified several key AI use cases to drive business value:

-- Predictive analytics for patient readmission and preventive care.
-- Medical imaging analysis using computer vision to enhance diagnostic accuracy.
-- Intelligent virtual assistants and chatbots for patient engagement and support.
-- Advanced analytics for operational insights and resource optimization.

 Contoso Health is committed to ensuring their AI adoption journey is secure, compliant, scalable, and aligned with their strategic vision.
 They seek a robust Azure architecture that addresses their current challenges, meets their stringent business requirements, and enables controlled, governed, and efficient adoption of AI technologies across their healthcare facilities.